wingify/readme-central/docs/Integrations/fme-push-vwo-data-integrations/fme-integration-firebase-analytics.md

    * Export data to BigQuery for advanced analysis
    * Set up automated insights and anomaly detection

-## GitHub Reference

-The complete source code for this example is available on [GitHub](https://github.com/wingify/vwo-fme-examples/tree/master/ios).

-This is an example of an implementation using the iOS SDK.
+> This is an example of an implementation using the iOS SDK.
 While this demonstrates the approach, you can utilize any of the VWO FME SDKs for your project.